phptuts/codingwithnoah/summer-camp/day-2/servos-intro/index.md

 ![step 6](/images/summer-camp/day-2/servos-intro/step_6.png#img-phone)

-7) Change the data pin on the block to pin 2 and 180 for the angle, and another delay block.
+7) Connect another servo block to the delay block.
+Change the data pin on the block to pin 2 and 180 for the angle.
+Then add another delay block.

 ![step 7](/images/summer-camp/day-2/servos-intro/step_7.png#img-phone)